Board games & card games in Singapore

 First things first, how ingenious is the old-school zi char box packaging?
 In Wok And Roll, players take turns to roll the six various dice types and make corresponding moves.
 Strategic pathways allow you to advance and eventually create full zi char dishes.
 The player with the most completed recipes at the end of the round wins.

 Colourful layouts and uniquely local touches elevate the otherwise simple dice game.
-Even the player tokens are amusing hawker stall names, like Hunger Pang’s Eatery, Big Belly Zi Char and 888 Bae Fresh Crab & Seafood.
+Even the player tokens are amusing hawker stall names, like Hunger Pang’s Eatery, Big Belly Zi Char, and 888 Bae Fresh Crab & Seafood.

 Price: $30

-2. Sushi Go! – Cute and portable card combination contest
+Cute & portable card combination contest

 Image credit: Board Games Galore

 In Sushi Go!, players score points based on the card combos they collect.
-You’ll be able to serve up dishes like maki rolls, sashimi slices and even gyoza based on how many corresponding cards you have in hand.
+You’ll be able to serve up dishes like maki rolls, sashimi slices, and even gyoza based on how many corresponding cards you have in hand.

 The aim is to collect and group your cards strategically to ensure that you have the highest-scoring dishes.
 Leave the crappier ingredient cards to your opponents, or render them unable to complete successful dishes at all!